iimohammad/meeting_rooms/README.md

 -View the list of available meeting rooms.
 -Select a room, date, and time for your reservation.
 -Confirm your reservation.
-`To cancel a reservation, navigate to your profile page and select the reservation to cancel.
+-To cancel a reservation, navigate to your profile page and select the reservation to cancel.
 ##Admin Interface
 The admin interface can be accessed at `http://localhost:8000/admin`.
 You can log in with the superuser account created during setup.
 From the admin interface, you can manage users, meeting rooms, and reservations.